trizen/sidef/TUTORIAL.md

 say fib(100)              # prints: 354224848179261915075
 ```

-Additionally, the method `Block.cache()` enables memoization on the self-block, while `Block.uncache()` disables the memoization and also cleans-up the cache.
+Additionally, the `Block.cache()` method enables memoization on the self-block, whereas `Block.uncache()` disables memoization and also clears the cache.

 ```ruby
 func fib(n) {